tmahmood/dyn_col_map/README.md

 This is a simple library that tries to memory efficiently provide a `IndexMap` with a String key like functionality using vecs, that might have a large number of data with string keys.
 There might be other better solutions in the wild.

-As the String keys are mapped to vec index we are storing the string keys only once, instead of we keep the best of both worlds.
+As the String keys are mapped to vec index we are storing the string keys only once, so of we keep the best of both worlds.
 I have not benchmarked it, so can not say anything about performance.

 Simple macros are provided for easy assigning of data.